Super-Protocol/docs/docs/marketplace/all-orders/order.md

 - **In Queue**.
 The order is awaiting in the queue for the computing device to become available.
 - **Processing**.
 The machine is executing the order inside a <a id="tee"><span className="dashed-underline">Trusted Execution Environment</span></a>.

-Statuses specific for Deploy orders:
+Statuses specific for deployment orders:

 - **Deployed**.
 The model is running and available via the **Access Link**.
 - **Done**.
 The model is no longer running.